stablekernel/aqueduct/source/docs/tut/writing-tests.md

 }
 ```

-This test executes the request `GET http://localhost/questions` and ensures that the response's status code is 200 and the body is a list of strings that all end in '?'.
+This test executes the request `GET http://localhost/questions`.
+The HTTP server running in your `TestApplication` receives it, and you get a response.
+The method `expectResponse` verifies that it is the correct response - in this case, when the status code is 200 and the body is a list of strings that all end in '?'.

-The method `expectResponse` takes a `TestResponse`, status code and an optional *body matcher* (it optionally takes a header matcher, too).
-It verifies that the response has the expected values and fails the test if it doesn't.

-A `TestResponse` is created by executing a `TestRequest`, which is created by with the `request` method of a `TestApplication`'s `client`.
-The execution methods for `TestRequest` are `get()`, `post()`, etc.

 Run this test by right-clicking anywhere on it and selecting `Run` from the pop-up menu.
 A test runner will appear on the bottom of the screen with the results of the test.

-There's one little issue here: the `everyElement` matcher ensures each string in the response body passes the inner matcher `endsWith`.
-However, if the response body were an empty list, the inner matcher would never run and the test would still pass.
+There's one little issue here: the `everyElement` matcher ensures each string in the response body `endsWith` a question mark.
+However, if the response body were an empty list, the `endsWith` would never run and the test would still pass - but it isn't the behavior we want.
 Let's verify that there is at least one question, too:

 ```dart
 test("/questions returns list of questions", () async {